ansgarwiechers/vbsdoc/README.txt

           Without this option, documentation is generated for public elements only.
-  /d      Enable debug messages. (you really don't want this) /h      Create CHM_FILE in addition to normal HTML output. (requires
+  /d      Enable debug messages. (you really don't want this) /e      Process files with the given extension (default: vbs).
+  /h      Create CHM_FILE in addition to normal HTML output. (requires
           HTML Help Workshop)
   /i      Read input files from SOURCE.
 Can be either a file or a
           directory. (required)
-  /l      Generate localized output [de,en,pt].
-Default language is en.
+  /l      Generate localized output (available: de,en,pt; default: en).
   /o      Create output files in DOC_DIR. (required) /p      Use NAME as the project name.
   /q      Don't print warnings.
 Ignored if debug messages are enabled.